herrera-ignacio/nodebook/README.md

 AWS Elastic Beanstalk is an orchestration service offered by Amazon Web Services for deploying applications which orchestrates various AWS services, including EC2, S3, Simple Notification Service (SNS), CloudWatch, autoscaling, and Elastic Load Balancers.[2]
 Elastic Beanstalk provides an additional layer of abstraction over the bare server and OS; users instead see a pre-built combination of OS and platform.

+Elastic Beanstalk is actually delegating hosting to __Elastic Container Service (ECS)__, which has the instructions on how to run single containers.

  #### Travis fo deployment

 `.travis.yml`